Explore our pet training FAQs to learn more about our training methods, our philosophy and what it’s like to work with us.

 Are you a certified trainer?

 Yes, Allie is a certified trainer through the Certification Council for Professional Dog Trainers and is a certified behavior consultant and Shelter Behavior Affiliate with the International Association of Animal Behavior Consultants.
-Additionally, she is a certified Canine Life and Social Skills evaluator through the Association of Professional Dog Trainers and Level 1 certified through TAGTeach International.
+Additionally, she is Level 1 certified through TAGTeach International.

 Emily is a certified behavior consultant and a Shelter Behavior Affiliate with the International Association of Animal Behavior Consultants, and is Level 1 certified through TAGTeach International.